Skip to main content

 Second Opinion on Poorly Fitting Crowns and Bridges

-When a crown or bridge does not feel right, a prosthodontist's examination reveals what others miss.
-We assess marginal integrity, internal fit, occlusal balance, and underlying tooth health with precision that general dentists cannot match.
+When a crown or bridge does not feel right, a specialist examination goes deeper.
+We assess marginal integrity, internal fit, occlusal balance, and underlying tooth health with the precision and diagnostic depth that specialist training provides.

 Elite Prosthetic Dentistry